Illias-B22/titanbay-ae-task/README.md

 | `platform_fund_closes` | Mart | Provides close schedule for IS resourcing forecasting | Dates stored as Excel serials; close_status contains undocumented 'cancelled' value |

 **What to trust:**
 Email matching against platform tables is the primary way we link tickets to people as the platform emails are structured and consistent. `partner_label` in Freshdesk is a last resort as it's manually typed by IS staff and has over 70 variants for 15 partners.
-I don't use `requester_name` as a join key at all as it's free text and names aren't unique.
+We don't use `requester_name` as a join key as it's free text and names aren't unique.

 ---